jig1314/Tracr/documentation/Sprint 1/Documentation.md

 Link to scrum reports for this sprint: https://dev.azure.com/SWE6813-Team1/_git/Tracr?path=/documentation/Sprint%201/Sprint%201%20Retrospective.xlsx

 ## Working prototype
-During this sprint, the test and production environments were stood up and the CI/CD pipeline was developed to delivery updates to these environments.
+During this sprint, the integration and production environments were stood up and the CI/CD pipeline was developed to delivery updates to these environments.
 Dev/Integration: https://tracr-dev.azurewebsites.net
 Production: https://tracr.azurewebsites.net